LorenzoPiombini/Database/README.md

 # ISAM Database in C

-This ISAM database program enables dynamic creation of file definitions at runtime, making it ideal for applications that require flexible data structure configurations without the need to hardcode each type.
+This ISAM database program enables dynamic creation of file definitions at runtime,  without the need to hardcode each type.

 ## Features